eelx001/alx-higher_level_programming/README.md

 There are several ways to present the output of a program; data can be printed in a human-readable form, or written to a file for future use.

 ## 12. [0x0C.
 Python - Almost a circle](https://github.com/elyse502/alx-higher_level_programming/tree/master/0x0C-python-almost_a_circle)
 In Python, args and kwargs are special parameters that can be used in function definitions to allow for a variable number of arguments to be passed to the function.args stands for "arguments" and is used to pass a variable number of non-keyword arguments to a function.
 When args is used in a function definition, it allows the function to accept any number of positional arguments.
 These arguments are passed as a tuple.
+[More info...](https://shazaali.substack.com/p/python-almost-a-circle-oop-highlights)

 # Compilation Process
 The source code in python is saved as a . py file which is then compiled into a format known as byte code, byte code is then converted to machine code.
 After the compilation, the code is stored in . pyc files and is regenerated when the source is updated.